Registration for City of Toronto’s summer camps and spring/summer recreation programs begins March 10 in North York

-Registration for City of Toronto fall and winter recreation programs as well as December holiday camps begins on September 10th (7:00 am) for North York Rec Centers.
-The City is Toronto’s largest provider of safe, fun and high-quality recreation programs for people of all ages, skill levels and interests.
+Initial registration for summer camps as well as spring and summer recreation programs begins on March 7 and continues until March 11.
+The City is Toronto’s largest provider of safe, fun and high-quality recreation programs for people of all ages, skill levels and interests, with more than one million recreation program hours offered annually.

-- Wednesday, September 11 for Toronto/East York and West Toronto/York
+- Wednesday, March 11 – Toronto/East York and West Toronto/York

 How to register